 At the beginning, Susan and I had been equal partners in this enterprise.
 However, fairly early on in the piece, she had to scale down her involvement because of back problems.

-This turned into major surgery: a lumbar laminectomy and spinal fusion in late 2013, after a year of reduced mobility and debilitating pain, meant that Susan had to sit frustrated on the sidelines for a couple of years while I slogged on.
+This turned into major back surgery in late 2013, after a year of reduced mobility and debilitating pain, and meant that Susan had to sit frustrated on the sidelines for a couple of years while I slogged on.
 Other surgery followed.
 Any hard manual work or heavy lifting became out of the question.

 I was also pushing myself beyond my limits.
 Shoulder problems (chronic rotator cuff tendinitis in both shoulders) from 2018 onwards meant that I could no longer keep the dreaded kikuyu at bay.
 That stuff evolved in Africa to be grazed by herds of wildebeest.
 One bloke and his scythe weren’t a match for it.